-In spite of that, this page is only about Vava'u in Tonga, but I loved to add some more personal polite touches to it.
-You will read the complete article about the Vava'uu island in Tonga below.
+In spite of that the following page is only about Vava'u in Tonga, but I loved to add some more personal polite touches to it.
+You will read the complete article about the Vava'u below and at the beautiful Vava'u Islands.

-However, if you have more information about this mesmerised place, please do write it through the form at the bottom and receive invaluable gifts for just doing this.
-Those gifts of e-books are good and you can read them just for knowledge or to implement the guidelines on them to gain some benefits.
+However, if you have more information about this mesmeric place, please do write it through the form at the bottom and receive invaluable gifts for just doing this.
+Those gifts of e-books are good and you can read them just for knowledge or implement the guidelines to gain some benefits.

-However, those Vava'u islands in Tonga are in different locations near Fiji south of the Pacific.
+The Vava'u group of islands are in different locations near Fiji south of the Pacific.
 The first version of the British romance film Blue Lagoon in 1949 starred by Jean Simmons and Donald Houston and the second version in 1980 were both shot in one of Fiji's 330 islands.
 White and Black silent version of the film shot the first time in the United Kingdom in 1923.

 They are both a British production and Fiji was one of the British colony south of the Pacific Ocean.
 There is a third version of the film by the title Return to the Blue Lagoon shot in 1991 in another location.

 Kingdom of Tonga is an archipelago that stretches to 748 square kilometres, compromises 169 islands in the South Pacific Ocean, 36 of them are inhabited islands, and there are 101,991 people living in the kingdom many of them are in the capital city of Nuku'alofa.
-Tonga lies in area where there are thousands of small islands like Fiji, Samoa and Tuvalu.
+Tonga lies in an area of thousands of islands like Fiji, Samoa and Tuvalu.

 They are all compromise thousands of South Pacific resorts with many marine reserves, collective Pacific Ocean biodiversity and many of uninhabited volcanic islands southwest of Vava'u.